yahiaehab10/DataEng_TranserferMarketFootball/README.md

 ### Data Integration

 The dataset integration involved merging information from different CSV files, including Competitions.csv, Games.csv, Clubs.csv, Players.csv, and Appearances.csv.
-The analysis considered variables such as goals, assists, yellow cards, red cards, and minutes played.
+The analysis considered variables such as goals, assists, market value and position.

 ### Analysis

-Visualizations and statistical analyses were performed to answer research questions related to player performance.
-Notable insights included the correlation between minutes played and the frequency of yellow and red cards.
-Additionally, a concentration of red card incidents was observed between 45 and 60 minutes.
+1. Visualizations and statistical analyses were performed to answer research questions related to the countries with the most attendance in different seasons across the year.
+Notable insights included the correlation between the top European countries (Germany, Spain, England, France, and Italy) consistently attract more fans during specific season .

+2. The analysis on football player performance revealed a clear link between market value and goal contributions across positions.
+Attackers, with higher goal contributions, commanded higher market values, simplifying decision-making for clubs in recruitment and investment.

 ## Contributors

 - Dr. Nada Sharaf
 - Dr. Ali Salem
-- [Your Name]
+- Yahia Ehab

 ## Project Structure